Doctors Note Logo

 This fungal infection usually requires oral antifungal medication—not just topical shampoo.

-If you're experiencing persistent symptoms and want to understand whether they align with Seborrheic Dermatitis, a free AI-powered symptom checker can help you identify what's happening with your scalp in just a few minutes.
+If you're experiencing persistent symptoms and aren't sure what's causing them, taking a free symptom checker test can help you identify what's happening with your scalp in just a few minutes and guide you toward the right next steps.

 3. Your Seborrheic Dermatitis May Be Moderate or Severe